nhat-vo/n-body-simulation/README.md

 - In order to build the code with visualization, please add `-DVISUALIZE` in compilation.
 You can do this, for example, by uncommenting the `# DFLAGS = -DVISUALIZE` inside the Makefile.
 Please note that this requires `imagemagick` installed, and the `Magick++config` script in `PATH`.
 In addition, the visualization could be much slower compared to the actual computation, hence it is recommended to compile without this in benchmarking.
+- The flag `-DWRITE` could be turned on to write the positions of the bodies into a ``.txt`` file.
+This is used for plotting the graphs for positions of the bodies and analyze the precision between different algorithms namely the leapfrog ($0$) and the Barnes-Hut ($3$) as the other three algorithms are only parallel versions of these two.
 - The flag `-DDEBUG` could also be turned on for additional debug information.
 Currently, the only debug information being printed when this is turned on is when a body exits the universe scope in Barnes-Hut algorithm.

 ### Binary usage: